 If you’re using a calendaring system on your smartphone or desktop, mention your payments there and set an alert for the outstanding payments.

-In case if you forget to make a payment, do not wait till the next due date to clear your bills; till then, it can get filed under the credit bureau.
-We would recommend you to make your payments as soon as you recall that you have missed paying off your debts.
+In case if you forget to make a payment, do not wait till the next coming due date to clear your bills; by then, it can get filed under the credit bureau.
+We will suggest you make your payments as soon as you recall that you have missed paying off your debts.

 If you don’t have access to your savings, you would have to go into debt to cover emergency expenses.
 A small emergency fund will also cover your small expenses from daily work.